violetcircus/godot_dialogue/README.md

 SignalBus.display_dialog.emit(self.name)

-then drop the dialogue_holder node into your scene. the json file it uses is based on the name of the scene it's in so it'll automatically load whichever json you have that correponds to it
+then drop the dialogue_holder node into your scene. the json file it uses is based on the exported string "scene_name".
+I couldn't figure out how to export  a json file variable to the editor lol

 it uses the name of the node as the name displayed for the npc in the window and also